OnStepX ConfiguratorOnStep Configuration Generator

 Axis 1 encoder (RA / Azm)

-arcsec: min diff to sync encoder → OnStep
+arcsec: min diff to sync encoder → OnStep// n, (arcsec.)
+Minimum diff. between encoder/OnStep for sync. to OnStep.

-arcsec or OFF: max diff to sync OnStep → encoder
+arcsec or OFF: max diff to sync OnStep → encoder// n, (arcsec.)
+Maximum diff. between encoder/OnStep for sync. from OnStep.

 Axis 2 encoder (Dec / Alt)

-arcsec: min diff to sync encoder → OnStep
+arcsec: min diff to sync encoder → OnStep// n, (arcsec.)
+Minimum diff. between encoder/OnStep for sync. to OnStep.

-arcsec or OFF: max diff to sync OnStep → encoder
+arcsec or OFF: max diff to sync OnStep → encoder// n, (arcsec.)
+Maximum diff. between encoder/OnStep for sync. from OnStep.

 BLE gamepad (ESP32 only)